Correlation Between Wilmington Trust and Alger Capital

 Pair Corralation between Wilmington Trust and Alger Capital

-Assuming the 90 days trading horizon Wilmington Trust is expected to generate 1.49 times less return on investment than Alger Capital.
-But when comparing it to its historical volatility, Wilmington Trust Retirement is 1.91 times less risky than Alger Capital.
-It trades about 0.03 of its potential returns per unit of risk.
-Alger Capital Appreciation is currently generating about 0.03 of returns per unit of risk over similar time horizon.
-If you would invest 3,047 in Alger Capital Appreciation on December 5, 2024 and sell it today you would earn a total of 124.00 from holding Alger Capital Appreciation or generate 4.07% return on investment over 90 days.
+Assuming the 90 days trading horizon Wilmington Trust Retirement is expected to generate 0.53 times more return on investment than Alger Capital.
+However, Wilmington Trust Retirement is 1.89 times less risky than Alger Capital.
+It trades about -0.09 of its potential returns per unit of risk.
+Alger Capital Appreciation is currently generating about -0.1 per unit of risk.
+If you would invest 32,345 in Wilmington Trust Retirement on December 29, 2024 and sell it today you would lose (1,988) from holding Wilmington Trust Retirement or give up 6.15% of portfolio value over 90 days.

 Time Period3 Months [change]